-- b) Financial instruments that are secured by other assets or linked to the performance of other assets.
+- In this context, the following are also considered securities - a) Units in closed funds in contractual or legal form, subject to control by the unitholders (so-called corporate control), i.e. the unitholder must have voting rights in relation to the key decisions, as well as the right to control the investment policy through the appropriate mechanisms.
+The Fund must also be administered and managed by an entity that is subject to the regulations for the protection of investors, unless the fund is established in the form of a company and the asset management activity is not carried out by another legal entity. - b) Financial instruments that are secured by other assets or linked to the performance of other assets.
 To the extent that components of derivatives are embedded in such financial instruments, further requirements apply before the Company may acquire these as securities. - 3.
 The securities may only be acquired under the following conditions: - a) The potential loss that the Fund could incur may not exceed the purchase price of the security.
-No additional payment may be required. - b) A lack of liquidity of the securities acquired by the Fund must not result in the Fund no longer being able to meet the legal requirements for the redemption of units.
-This takes into account the legal option of suspending redemptions in certain cases (see section "Suspension of redemption of units" (Point 19.4)). - c) A reliable valuation of the security through accurate, reliable and consistent prices must be available; these must be either market prices or have been provided by a valuation system that is independent of the issuer of the security. - d) Adequate information on the security through regular, accurate and comprehensive market information on the security or, where applicable, the portfolio that belongs to it - as documented in the security - is available. - e) The security is negotiable. - f) The purchase of the security is consistent with the investment objectives and the investment strategy of the Fund. - g) The risks of the security are appropriately captured by the risk management of the Fund. - Securities may also be purchased in the following form: - a) Equities to which the Fund is entitled in a capital increase from Company assets, - b) Securities that are acquired in the exercise of subscription rights belonging to the Fund. - 5.
-Subscription rights are also considered to be securities in this context, provided the securities from which the subscription rights are derived could be included in the Fund.
+No additional payment may be required. - b) A lack of liquidity of the securities acquired by the Fund may not result in the Fund no longer being able to meet the legal requirements for the redemption of units.
+This takes into account the legal option of suspending redemptions in certain cases (see section "Suspension of redemptions" (Point 20.4)). - c) A reliable valuation of the security through accurate, reliable and consistent prices must be available; these must be either market prices or have been provided by a valuation system that is independent of the issuer of the security. - d) Adequate information on the security through regular, accurate and comprehensive market information on the security or, where relevant, on the securitised portfolio it belongs to is available. - e) The security is negotiable. - f) The purchase of the security is consistent with the investment objectives and the investment strategy of the Fund. - g) The risks of the security are appropriately captured by the risk management of the Fund. - 4.
+Securities may also be purchased in the following form: - Equities to which the Fund is entitled in a capital increase from Company assets,

+- b) Securities that are acquired in the exercise of subscription rights belonging to the Fund. - Subscription rights are also considered to be securities in this context, provided the securities from which the subscription rights are derived could be included in the Fund.